4 Ps of Marketing – An Understanding of Marketing Mix

 - How much can you charge for your product?

-Below we have elaborated each Ps from where you can understand them in a much better way.
+Below we have elaborated on each Ps from where you can understand them in a much better way.

 The product is a good or service (like clothes, soft drinks, electric devices, software, study material, counseling, online lectures, business guide, etc.) which the companies sell.